On free stable distributions: Introduction and main results

-where $\mu_c(\d y)$ is obtained from measure $\mu(\d x)$ by scaling $y=cx$ (equivalently, $\mu_c((-\infty,y]):=\mu((-\infty,y/c])$) and the binary operator ``$*$" denotes the classical convolution.
-Similarly, the class ${\mathfrak{W}}^{\boxplus}$ of free (strictly) stable distributions (see \cite{BPB1999,Pata_1995}) is characterized by the scaling property \eqref{def_stable} with the classical convolution ``$*$" replaced by the free convolution ``$\boxplus$".
+where $D_c \mu$ denotes the dilation by $c$ (in other words, $D_c \mu(B)=\mu(c^{-1} B)$ for all Borel sets $B$ in $\r$), and the binary operator ``$*$'' denotes the classical convolution \cite{Zolotarev1986}.
+Similarly, the class ${\mathfrak{W}}^{\boxplus}$ of free (strictly) stable distributions is characterized by the scaling property \eqref{def_stable}, where the classical convolution ``$*$'' is replaced by the free convolution ``$\boxplus$'', see \cite{BPB1999,Pata_1995}.
 The similarities end at this stage, and in all other respects these two families of distributions seem to be quite different.
-For example, the main tool for working with a classical stable distribution is its characteristic function, while free stable distributions are described by their Cauchy transform.
-Another difference is that classical stable distributions have explicit formulas for the Mellin transform and their densities have explicit series expansions (see Sections 2.4, 2.5 and Theorem 2.6.3 in \cite{Zolotarev1986}), whereas the density of the free stable distributions enjoys a representation as an inverse function of a rather simple explicit function (Propositions A.1.2-A.1.4 in \cite{BPB1999}) (a result which does not have an analogue in the case of classical stable distributions).
+For example, the main tool for working with a classical stable distribution is the characteristic function, whereas the free stable distributions are described by their Cauchy transforms.
+Another difference is that the classical stable distributions have explicit formulas for the Mellin transform and their densities have explicit series expansions (see Sections 2.4, 2.5 and Theorem 2.6.3 in \cite{Zolotarev1986}), whereas the density of a free stable distribution enjoys a representation as an inverse of a rather simple explicit function (see Propositions A.1.2-A.1.4 in \cite{BPB1999}).
+The latter result does not have an analogue in the case of the classical stable distributions.

-At the same time, several results in the recent papers by Demni \cite{D2011} and Haagerup and M\"oller \cite{HM2013} have offered glimpses of possible deeper similarities and connections between the ${\mathfrak{W}}^*$ and ${\mathfrak{W}}^{\boxplus}$ distributions.
-Demni \cite{D2011} has investigated the appearance of the Kanter random variable both in classical and free stable distributions, while the Mellin transform of the positive free stable distributions which was computed by Haagerup and M\"oller in \cite{HM2013} bears close resemblance to the Mellin transform of the classical stable distributions, see \cite[Theorem 2.6.3]{Zolotarev1986}.
+At the same time, several results in the recent papers by Demni \cite{D2011} and Haagerup and M\"oller \cite{HM2013} have offered glimpses of possible deeper similarities and connections between these two families of stable distributions.
+Demni \cite{D2011} has investigated the appearance of the Kanter random variable both in the classical and free stable distributions, while the Mellin transform of the positive free stable distributions, which was computed by Haagerup and M\"oller in \cite{HM2013}, bears close resemblance to the Mellin transform of the classical stable distributions, see \cite[Theorem 2.6.3]{Zolotarev1986}.